cubiclesoft/php-drc/README.md

 ?>
 ```

-This is just one example of what is possible with DRC.
+This is just one example of what is possible with DRC and the best thing about DRC is that it is reusable for all kinds of scenarios vs. a WebSocket service that works for one purpose only.
 See the Use Cases near the top of this page for more ideas.

 Documentation
 -------------